New Zealand Maritime Museum: Governance, funding and structure

 The museum was run by New Zealand National Maritime Museum Trust Board until March 2018, when it became a part of Regional Facilities Auckland, an Auckland Council-controlled organisation.
 The organisation is now run by Tātaki Auckland Unlimited, the economic development agency of Auckland.

 In 2008, the Auckland Regional Amenities Funding Act was established, which ensured that funding for the New Zealand Maritime Museum was spread across all local councils in the Auckland Region.
 As of 2021, funding for the organisation primarily comes from the Auckland Council.

-The first director of the Auckland Maritime Museum Trust was Gordon Stevenson, who was employed in January 1985 Gordon Stevenson director.
+The first director of the Auckland Maritime Museum Trust was Gordon Stevenson, who was employed in January 1985.
 Rodney Wilson became the museum director in 1989, who was the director of the museum when it opened in 1993.
 In 1994, Wilson left to become the director of the Auckland War Memorial Museum.
 Wilson was replaced by Richard Cassels in the same year, who left in 1998.
 Cassels was followed by chief executive Larry Robbins in 1999, Craig Hobbs in 2007, and Paul Evans in 2008.
 By 2013, Murray Reade had become the chief executive officer.
 In 2013, former director of Toitū Otago Settlers Museum, Linda Wigley, became the director of the maritime museum, overseeing the redevelopment of the museum until her resignation in June 2014.
 The current director of the maritime museum, Vincent Lipanovich, has held the position since 2015.

 In 2018, the institution had 166 volunteers, working as tour guides, maintenance and operational crew for heritage vessels, model makers and learning programme assistants.
 Since 2003, personnel from the Royal New Zealand Navy have been occasionally seconded to the museum to assist with maintenance of the ships and exhibition objects.